-- 5. Award of B.Tech Degree: A student will be declared eligible for the award of B. Tech Degree if he/she fulfills the following academic requirements: - a) A student shall be declared eligible for the award of B.Tech degree, if he/she pursues the course of study and completes it successfully in not less than four academic years and not more than eight academic years. - b) A student has to register for all the 200 credits and secure all credits. - c) A student has to acquire a minimum of 5.00 SGPA in each semester for the award of B. Tech degree. - d) A Student, who fails to fulfill all the academic requirements for the award of the degree within eight academic years from the date of admission, shall forfeit his/her seat in B.Tech course. - e) The Degree of B.Tech shall be conferred by Jawaharlal Nehru Technological University Hyderabad (JNTUH), Hyderabad, to the students who are admitted to the programme and fulfill all the requirements for the award of the degree.
+- 5. Award of B.TechDegree: A student will be declared eligible for the award of B. Tech Degree if he/she fulfills the following academic requirements: - a) He/She pursues the course of study and completes it successfully in not less than four academic years and not more than eight academic years. - b) A student has to register for all the 192 credits and secure all credits.

+- c) A student, who fails to fulfill all the academic requirements for the award of the degree within eight academic years from the date of admission, shall forfeit his/her seat in B.Tech course. - d) The Degree of B.Tech in Civil Engineering shall be conferred by Jawaharlal Nehru Technological University Hyderabad (JNTUH), Hyderabad, on the students who are admitted to the programme and fulfill all the requirements for the award of the degree.